West Jordan High School: History

+In 2023, a former teacher from the school was charged by police with 19 felony counts including rape, forcible sexual abuse, and obstruction of justice.
+He is accused of raping a female student in his classroom multiple times.

 Extracurriculars

 The men's varsity basketball team won the 2001 state championship, as well as the 2009 State championship against Lone Peak High School, the two-time defending champion.

 West Jordan is well known for its music program.
 It has one of the largest choir programs of any public school in the state, with a record enrollment of over 300 students.
 The band and orchestra programs also consistently score well in competitions.